 The guidance office, via the daily bulletin, postings in the guidance office, and through the school web site, advertises scholarships and awards.
-Applications should be picked up from the guidance office and careful attention given to application deadlines.
+Applications can be downloaded from the website with careful attention given to application deadlines.
 The selection process varies and usually involves sponsoring organizations.
 Criteria vary, and application information may be obtained through the guidance office or visit our web site, http://eldonmustangs.org/, Eldon High School Scholarships.
 Seniors need to continually communicate with the E.H.S. guidance counselors and refer to announcements and handouts for more information on scholarship opportunities.